iammarmirza/github-actions-test/test1.md

 ---
-title: Blog 1
 ---

-# THis is the blog
+# THis is the content